sholtomaud/blog/_posts/2011-11-03-meet-doctor-jekyll.md

 all the default styles for things (margins, typography, resets) look nice out of the box.

-### Prettify
+### Pygments

-[Prettify][] is a project by Google to do syntax highlighting clientside.
-It looks for various elements on the page and then applies syntax highlighting to them by wrapping the text inside those elements with tags which can then have CSS rules applied to them.
-I tried to make mine look very roughly like [Solarized][].

-I had to make a minor tweak to make it just grab all `<code>` tags inside `<pre>` tags, since that's what markdown generates for code blocks.
-Prettify normally looks for things with the `prettify` class.

-Jekyll also ships with support for pygments, but that was giving me problems so I opted for prettify, which simply has a better name.
+[Pygments][] is a syntax highlighter which produces HTML output which can then be styled with CSS.
+Github uses a wrapper around it called [Albino][] to do all the syntax highlighting you see on the site, and it's what I'm using to make pygments work in Jekyll.

+I'm actually using a custom Jekyll plugin to deal with all of this because I didn't want to have to stick liquid `{{% highlight %}}` tags in my posts.
+In retrospect, this was probably really unnecessary, but it's done now.

 ### Google Web Fonts

 [Google Web Fonts][] let you use a number of beautiful fonts that may not be available on your visitor's machine on your websites.
 I'm currently using it for my logo, sidebar and headers.

 Using it is beautifully simple.
 All you have to do is drop a link tag in the head like the one I'm using:

+    lang:html

     <link href='http://fonts.googleapis.com/css?family=Questrial|Sansita+One' rel='stylesheet' type='text/css'>

 And then use it like normal in a CSS rule, like so:

+    lang:css

     font-family: Questrial, "Helvetica Neue", Arial, Helvetica, sans-serif